swiftlang/swift-evolution/proposals/0145-package-manager-version-pinning.md

 	$ swift package unpin ( [--all] | [<package-name>] )
 	```
 	This is the counterpart to the pin command, and unpins one or all packages.

+   It is an error to attempt to `unpin` when automatic pinning is enabled.

 4. We will fetch and resolve the dependencies when running the pin commands, in case we don't have the complete dependency graph yet.